mars-sim/mars-sim/README.md

 ## EVA

-An example of operation modeling is the sequence of steps involving the ingress and egress of airlocks.

-To walk onto the surface of Mars, a settler must come through an intermediate chamber called the *airlock* to exit the settlement.
+In order to walk onto the surface of Mars, a settler must come through an intermediate chamber called the *airlock* to exit the settlement.
 The airlock allows the passage of people between a pressure vessel and its surroundings while minimizing the change of pressure in the vessel and loss of air from it.

-In mars-sim, the airlock is a separate building joined to any *Hab* (which stands for cylindrical *habitation module*) such as *Lander Hab*, or *Outpost Hub*, *Astronomy Observatory*, etc.
-All rovers have vehicular airlock built-in.
+mars-sim attempts to do an in-depth operation modeling of the sequence of steps involving the ingress and egress of airlocks.
+There are two types of airlocks, a building airlock and a vehicle airlock.
+A building airlcok may join to any *Hab* building (which stands for cylindrical *habitation module*) such as *Lander Hab*, or *Outpost Hub*, *Astronomy Observatory*, etc. All rovers have a vehicular airlock built-in.

 To perform a team EVA, one of the members will be selected as the *airlock operator*, who will ensure that proper procedures be followed before going out for an EVA or after coming back from an EVA.

 In case of an egress operation,
-(1) the airlock would have to be *pressurized*.
+(1) The airlock would have to be *pressurized*.
-(2) The air would be heated
+(2) The air would be heated.
 so that the atmospheric pressure and temperature are equalized.
 (3) Next, the airlock operator would unlock and open the inner door.
 (4) The whole team would enter into the airlock.
 (5) After all have donned EVA suits, the operator will depressurize the chamber and gases would be re-captured to match the outside air pressure.
 (6) At last, he/she would unlock and open the outer door and the whole team will exit to the outside surface of Mars.

 > [!NOTE]
-> See [Airlock wiki](https://github.com/mars-sim/mars-sim/wiki/Airlock) for details on this topic.
+> See [Airlock](https://github.com/mars-sim/mars-sim/wiki/Airlock) for details on this topic.

 ## Radiation

 Another example is [Radiation Modeling](https://github.com/mars-sim/mars-sim/wiki/Radiation-Exposure), which account for how often the **Galactic Cosmic Ray (GCR)** and **Solar Energetic Particles (SEP)** would occur during EVA.
 The cumulative dose is closely monitored in 3 specific exposure interval, namely, the 30-day, the annual and the career lifetime of a settler.
 It would affect 3 different regions of our body, namely, the *Blood Forming Organs (BFO)*, the *Ocular Lens*, and the *Skin*.
 The dose limits are measured in *milli-Severt*.

 ## Job

 Each settler is initially assigned a meaningful [job](https://github.com/mars-sim/mars-sim/wiki/Jobs) that fit one's attributes and career profile.
-Player may designate the job of a settler in the xml file.
+Player may also designate the job of a predefined settler in the crew xml file.

 ## Role